aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 ## Running the Distributed Solver

-Once you have populated a bucket with at least one CNF file in DIMACS format, and stored a docker image for both `[PROJECT_NAME]-leader` and `[PROJECT_NAME]-worker`, you can try to run your solver.
+Once you have populated a bucket with at least one CNF file in DIMACS format, and stored a docker image for both `PROJECT_NAME-leader` and `PROJECT_NAME-worker`, you can try to run your solver.

 Running the solver consists of three steps: